Moments of L-functions and Liouville-Green method: Introduction

-Moreover, the non-existence of Landau-Siegel zeros for Dirichlet $L$-functions of real primitive characters would follow if \eqref{eq:onaverage} is established with proportion strictly larger than $1/2$.
+Moreover, it was shown in \cite{IS} that the non-existence of Landau-Siegel zeros for Dirichlet $L$-functions of real primitive characters would follow if \eqref{eq:onaverage} is established with a proportion strictly greater than $1/2$.

-Inequality \eqref{eq:onaverage} was proved by Iwaniec and Sarnak \cite{IS} in $2000$.
-Since then there were several attempts to obtain analogous result for individual weight.
-Independently Fomenko \cite{F} and Lau \& Tsang \cite{LT} showed that the proportion of non-vanishing without extra average over weight is at least $1/\log{k}$.
-This is proved by computing the asymptotics of pure, unmollified first and second moments, and, therefore depends on $k$.
+The problem of non-vanishing for the individual weight was first studied by Iwaniec, Luo and Sarnak \cite{ILS}.
+More precisely, \cite[Corollary 1.6]{ILS} states that under the generalized Riemann Hypothesis the percentage of non-vanishing central $L$-values in this case is at least $25\%$.
+The first uncondional results for the individual weight were obtained independently by Fomenko \cite{F} and by Lau \& Tsang \cite{LT} who proved that the proportion of non-vanishing is at least $1/\log{k}$ by computing the asymptotics of pure unmollified first and second moments.
 Recently, Luo \cite{L} showed that there is a strictly positive proportion of non-vanishing.
 However, his approach does not allow finding the exact proportion.
 The reason is that only an upper bound for the mollified second moment was proved in \cite{L}, while the full asymptotic expansion is required to make this result quantitive.

-The aim of the present paper is to obtain the effective and strictly positive upper bound on the proportion of non-vanishing central $L$-values. \begin{thm} For any $\epsilon>0$ there exists $k_0=k_0(\epsilon)$ such that for any $k\geq k_0$ and $k \equiv 0\Mod{2}$ we have
+The aim of the present paper is to obtain an effective and strictly positive lower bound on the proportion of non-vanishing central $L$-values. \begin{thm} For any $\epsilon>0$ there exists $k_0=k_0(\epsilon)$ such that for any $k\geq k_0$ and $k \equiv 0\Mod{2}$ we have

 \end{thm}